Stylometry

 Stylometry is the application of the study of linguistic style, usually to written language.
-It has also been applied successfully to music and to fine-art paintings as well.
-Another conceptualization defines it as the linguistic discipline that evaluates an author's style through the application of statistical analysis to a body of their work.
+It has also been applied successfully to music, paintings, and chess.

 Stylometry is often used to attribute authorship to anonymous or disputed documents.
 It has legal as well as academic and literary applications, ranging from the question of the authorship of Shakespeare's works to forensic linguistics and has methodological similarities with the analysis of text readability.

 Stylometry may be used to unmask pseudonymous or anonymous authors, or to reveal some information about the author short of a full identification.
 Authors may use adversarial stylometry to resist this identification by eliminating their own stylistic characteristics without changing the meaningful content of their communications.
 It can defeat analyses that do not account for its possibility, but the ultimate effectiveness of stylometry in an adversarial environment is uncertain: stylometric identification may not be reliable, but nor can non-identification be guaranteed; adversarial stylometry's practice itself may be detectable.